Mayoral elections in Manchester, New Hampshire, in the 20th century: General election

 The impacts of the early 1990s recession on the city were seen as being a drag on Weiczorek's reelection hopes.
 Accordingly, McDonough attacked Weizcorek on the economic downturn in the city.
 While Weiczorek claimed to have made some economic progress, McDonnough claimed this was untrue.

 Both candidates had signed an agreement not to use negative campaign tactics.
-When McDonough's camapign both accused Wieczorek of having "lied to the voters" and ran an ad which accused Weiczorek of pushing to delay the distribution of tax bills until after election day to aid his reelection chances (which Weiczorek refuted as being a "blatant lie"), Wieczorek registered a complaint with the League of Women Voters, accusing McDonough of having violated this agreement.
+When McDonough's campaign both accused Wieczorek of having "lied to the voters" and ran an ad which accused Weiczorek of pushing to delay the distribution of tax bills until after election day to aid his reelection chances (which Weiczorek refuted as being a "blatant lie"), Wieczorek registered a complaint with the League of Women Voters, accusing McDonough of having violated this agreement.
 McDonough denied that he was engaging in negative campaigning.

 Weiczorek admitted to his failure to actualize his plan to cut the city budget and identify cost savings had been unsuccessful, but defended himself by saying, "I certainly tried through."
 He characterized the budget he had been left by his Democratic predecessor Emile Beaulieu as having been a "political one" with sizeable gaps in spending that required resolving, and with labor contracts he lacked the power to change without the consent of the Democratic-majority Board of Aldermen.

 Weiczorek pledged to provide more police protection to areas suffering from crime.
 He also took credit for increasing the size of the police force by 17 officers.
 McDonough called into question whether that was an accurate number.
 McDonough laid blame for an increase in crime with Wieczorek.

 Weiczorek claimed responsibility for helping convince some employers to remain in the city's downtown, and gave himself credit for the construction of a new industrial park and of the 20-floor NYNEX office building being constructed in the city.
 McDonough, however, asserted that the mayor did not have anything to do with the NYNEX building, and instead argued that the credit lied with Wieczorek's Democratic predecessor.
 Wieczorek pledged to keep the city's tax rate stable.
 McDonough blamed Wieczorek for a rise in city taxes.

 Weiczorek proposed a five-year capital plan to fund upgrades and reconstruction of roads, bridges, sewers, and water systems.

 McDonough promised to lobby companies to move to the city.
 His plans included hiring a new coordinator in charge of the recruitment of new business and industry to the city, a job which he said had been vacant for over a year.
 However, McDonough spent the bulk of his campaign assailing Wieczorek's record, rather than focusing on his own plans for the city.
 He derided the record of accomplishments that Wieczorek claimed to have as, "phony".

 Wieczorek criticized McDonough's record as a county commissioner, including attacking McDonough for supporting a $1.7 million pay increase for employees of the county, and for supporting additions to the county budget which Wieczorek characterized as, "skyrocketing".

 Manchester was regarded to be a Democratic Party stronghold.

 Weiczorek's reelection was considered to be a landslide victory.